LFKoning/cookiecutter_package/README.md

 If you chose to skip any of the above steps, you should perform them manually from a (Anaconda) command prompt in the package folder:

-1. Initialize a new git repository: `git init`
+1. Initialize a new git repository: `git init -b main`
 2. Set git remote: `git remote add origin <Azure Repository URL>`
 3. Create Anaconda environment: `conda create -n <package name> python=<python version>`
-4. Install development packages: `conda install isort black pylint pre-commit`
+4. Install your package: `python -m pip install -e . [dev]`
 5. Install pre-commit hooks: `pre-commit install`

 Performing these actions manually should have the same result as using the cookiecutter